 To get more information about how the terms of abortion may fit into your surrogacy contract, contact a surrogacy professional today.

-In an ideal situation, termination of a pregnancy never has to occur.
+In an ideal situation, termination of pregnancy never has to occur.
 The embryo transferred to a carrier’s uterus would be healthy, implant successfully and develop according to medical standards.
 However, this isn’t the case in all gestational pregnancies, which is why pregnancy termination must be discussed in every surrogacy journey before any medical procedures can begin.

 Remember, every intended parent and surrogacy professional is different, so the information presented here may not apply to every gestational surrogacy journey.
-However, many people in the surrogacy industry do hold certain standards when it comes to gestational surrogates, abortion and how to proceed with this important issue.

 In many surrogacy journeys, any decisions regarding pregnancy termination or selective reduction fall to the intended parents.
 This is understandable; while the gestational surrogate is the one carrying the pregnancy, the intended parents are the ones who will take custody and responsibility of any children resulting from the surrogacy.